How to Stop Dust Coming Through Windows

 How Do Windows Accumulate Dust?

 Dust is everywhere.
 Dust inevitably accumulates on windows, but it can also be easily avoided simply by following a few simple tips.
-Windows get dust because the average household has many activities that generate particles of dirt and debris, such as cooking, cleaning, hobbies, pets, and smoking.
+Windows gets dust because the average household has many activities that generate particles of dirt and debris, such as cooking, cleaning, hobbies, pets, and smoking.
 Dust can come from outside, too; the rain may blow dirt and debris onto windows, or air pollution may settle on the glass.

 Dust can accumulate on a previously clean window in as little as 24 hours because the material collects on the surface of the glass from tiny fragments that break off from larger particles.
 All dust is made up of small bits, but it can be composed of anything from pollen to coke spilled on a window.
-The biggest problem with the dust accumulates is that it makes the glass look fuzzy and dirty, but it can also affect your view, especially during rainy weather.
+The biggest problem with the dust accumulating is that it makes the glass look fuzzy and dirty, but it can also affect your view, especially during rainy weather.

 Conclusion: